BenGitsCode/today-i-learned/life/about-me/laurpaik-about-me.md

 # Stuff I learn about myself

-This isn't useful file for other people, but I learn new things about myself all the time, and sometimes it's important to have little reminders about it.
+This isn't a useful file for other people, but I learn new things about myself all the time, and sometimes it's important to have little reminders about it.
 This'll probably be more of a bulleted list tbh.
+[Here](https://github.com/BenGitsCode/today-i-learned/blob/master/life/about-me/about-me-instructions.md) are guidelines if you want to make your own about-me file!

 ## Personality/Trust/Fears